Katherine, Northern Territory: Parks and gardens

 Katherine town and surrounds provide plenty of park and garden areas.
 Dakota Park, Giles Park, Styles Park Jurassic Cycad Gardens, Jukes Park and O’Shea Park are in the town.
 Tourist attractions include Nitmiluk National Park and Cutta Cutta Caves Nature Park, Kintore Caves Nature Park with its populations of endangered cycads, Low Level Nature Park, Springvale Homestead and Katherine Hot Springs.

 Other significant parks of the region include Elsey National Park, Gregory National Park and Giwining/Flora River Nature Park.

 Along Riverbank Drive on the Katherine River, Katherine Hot Springs provides swimming, shaded picnic tables and barbecue facilities set amongst tall paperpark trees and ghost gums, with an abundant array of birds and wildlife.
 A paved pathway loops around and along the Katherine River and mountain bike trails weave on and off a paved pathway down to the river.
 A popup cafe and bike hire are situated at the Hot Springs Carpark in the dry season (May to October).

-Fishing for Barramundi, Tarpon (Ox-eye Herring) and Sooty Grunter, locally known as "Black Bream", is also popular along the Katherine River.
+Fishing for barramundi, tarpon (ox-eye herring) and sooty grunter, locally known as "Black Bream", are also popular along the Katherine River.
 The river hosts a diverse variety of fish species.

-The low level Nature Reserve the hot springs and Nitmiluk National Park are regularly checked for crocodiles and are regarded reasonably safe for swimming during the dry season months.
+The low level nature reserve and hot springs and Nitmiluk National Park are regularly checked for crocodiles and are regarded reasonably safe for swimming during the dry season months.